 - 3.1 Carmarthenshire charges service users for a range on non-residential social services and each year as part of the budget setting process it reviews these charges.
-Historically Carmarthenshire has increased its charges for services based on inflation and budget expectations with only a few exceptions, and appendix 2 shows the current service charges for 2018-19. - 3.2 All service users are offered a Financial Assessment (Means Test), and the outcome of this assessment protects those who cannot afford to pay.
+Historically Carmarthenshire has increased its charges for services based on inflation and budget expectations with only a few exceptions, and (appendix 2) shows the current service charges for 2019-20 if only inflation was applied. - 3.2 All service users are offered a Financial Assessment (Means Test), and the outcome of this assessment protects those who cannot afford to pay.
 For those who are wealthier in society it is the "Cap" which limits the amount that the service user is required to pay, but it is also this group that would generate the most income for the department because the size of the package would usually mean that they would pay in full up to the "Cap". - 3.3 Up until 2018-19 the impact of the "Cap" has meant that those service users who have the financial means have seen the biggest increase in their charge each year, because their weekly service charge will have been increased in line with the increase of the "Cap".
-This happens because their weekly service charge (Number of units of different services X charge per unit of service) has always been greater than or equal to the "Cap". - 3.4 The problem arises because the weekly "Cap" has increased, and will continue to increase at a much higher percentage than the authority has previously increased its service charges for individual services.
-For example the authority increased the individual charges for services between 2017-18 and 2018-19 by 2.3%, whereas the "Cap" set by Welsh Government increased by 14.29%.
-If this pattern continues inevitably some service users who would normally pay in full up to the "Cap" will be required to pay a lessor figure and hence the authority would not maximise its income, and as the hourly charge is set at less than full cost recovery these service users would be subsidised more than they need be. - 3.5 The impact based on the assumption of increasing service charges by 2.5% per annum for the next 2 years and increases to the "Cap" by £10 per week can be seen in Appendix 3.
-The table shows that by 2019-2020 the level of income will be £21k per annum less than it could have been if service charges were set to maximise income.
-This figure would increase to £48k in 2020-21. - 3.6 If Welsh Government continues to increase the "Cap" beyond the current published commitment by a further £10 into year 3 (2021-2022), then the annual figure rises to £88k per annum.
-Cumulatively the figure after 3 years would amount to £157k.
+This happens because their weekly service charge (Number of units of different services x charge per unit of service) has always been greater than or equal to the "Cap". - 3.4 The problem arises because the weekly "Cap" has increased and will continue to increase at a much higher percentage than the authority has previously increased its service charges for individual services.
+For example, the authority increased the individual charges for services between 2019-20 and 2020-21 by 2%, whereas the "Cap" set by Welsh Government increased by 11.11%.
+If this pattern continues inevitably some service users who would normally pay in full up to the "Cap" will be required to pay a lessor figure and hence the authority would not maximise its income, and as the hourly charge is set at less than full cost recovery these service users would be subsidised more than they need be.

-- 3.7 To illustrate how income changes, some examples have been included in appendix 4 These show if charges increased by 5%,7.5% or 10% per year, how the cumulative figure would change over the period. - 3.8 In order for the authority to maximise income it will need to increase charges by 40% over 2 years or 55% over 3 years if the weekly "Cap" continues to rise at £10 per week per annum. - 3.9 The impact of the changes to the "Cap" by Welsh Government will be felt greater by this authority than its neighbouring authorities, because its charges for services are much lower than its neighbours.
-As seen from Appendix 2 the authority currently charges £10.80 per hour for home care, this is amount the lowest in wales, whereas our regional partners Ceredigion charges significantly higher at £17.60 and Pembrokeshire charges £16.00 per hour.
-The highest charge that had been found is Powys at £20.50 per hour, which will be very close to full cost recovery, but given the "Cap" levels it is felt that a rise to this level is not required at this time.
-Please see Appendix 2a for comparative rates with other local authorities who had responded to the request for information on social care charges. - 3.10 The other local authorities within the region are Ceredigion and Pembrokeshire and their charges are significantly higher at £17.60 and £16.00 respectively and looking at other nearby authorities it would indicate that Carmarthenshire also charge far less than Swansea at £15.00, Neath Port Talbot at £15.00, Bridgend at £18.64 and Powys at £20.50.
+- 3.5 The authority estimated in the previous report in 2018 that in order to maximise income it will need to increase charges by 55% over 3 years if the weekly "Cap" continues to rise at £10 per week per annum, the authority agreed a significant increase last financial year, and we request an additional increase this year in order to achieve that the authority's budget expectations. - 3.6 The impact of the changes to the "Cap" by Welsh Government will be felt greater by this authority than its neighbouring authorities, because its charges for services remain lower than its neighbours.
+The authority currently charges £14 per hour (2019-20) for home care, even though there had been a significant increase previously, it remains one of the lowest in wales, whereas our regional partners Ceredigion charges significantly higher at £17.60 and Pembrokeshire charges £16.71 per hour.
+The highest charge that had been found is Powys at £20.50 per hour, which will be very close to full cost recovery, but given the "Cap" levels it is felt that a rise to this level is not required at this time, but if the Cap does continue to rise, we would need to revisit this next year.